Guitar Country

 Guitar Country is the twenty-fourth studio album by American guitarist Chet Atkins.
 The album was a nominee for the 1964 Best Country & Western Album Grammy award, however it was beat out by Roger Miller's "Dang Me/ Chug-A-Lug".
-The album stayed on the Country albums charts for 33 weeks, peaking at #1 in May 1964.
-Prior to 1964, there was no separate genre chart for Country LPs, thus Chet's previous charting albums were on the Pop charts.
+The album stayed on the Top Country LP's charts for 33 weeks, peaking at No. 1 in May 1964.
+Prior to 1964, there was no separate genre chart for Country LPs; thus, Chet's previous charting albums were on the Pop charts.
 Numerous future Atkins releases "crossed over" from the Country and Pop charts.
-The album did well on the pop charts too, reaching No. 112 in the US.
+The album reached No. 64 on the Billboard pop Top LP's chart in the US.